Task Anxiety Awareness

 They give you places to malfunction when you try to fit into an uncomfortable way of handling tasks.

-- Task anxiety is a limbic system activator — so your body is primed to “fight, flight or freeze,” NOT to get things done!
+- Task anxiety is what science used to call a “limbic system” activator — so your body is primed to “fight, flight or freeze,” NOT to get things done!

 - EVEN those who push through and MAKE themselves tackle the tasks on their To-Do lists are, according to the latest studies, up to 50% less effective than they would be if they handled the task anxiety FIRST.